 But your baby’s first foods will.

-Specific foods like chicken meat, liver pate, and wild-caught salmon are soft enough for a 6 month-old baby to squish between the roof of his mouth and his tongue.
-And they’re high enough in both iron and zinc.
+Specific foods like chicken meat, liver pate, and wild-caught salmon are soft enough for a 6 month old baby to squish between the roof of his mouth and his tongue.
+And they’re high in “meaty minerals” like iron and zinc.

 The most common nutrient deficiencies you will see in breastfed babies are iron and zinc.

-There’s also the danger of vitamin D deficiency if mama doesn’t get enough vitamin D though foods or a supplement.
-Tho, if you supplement with roughly 6000 IU a day, your baby will get all the vitamin D he needs.
+There’s also the danger of vitamin D deficiency if mama doesn’t get enough vitamin D through foods or supplement with roughly 6000 IU a day.

 If you’re wondering where to find all these wonderful nutrients, here are some more ideas to get you started.

-Offer wild-caught salmon and later, sardines.
+Wild-caught salmon and sardines.
 You can find smaller amounts of long-chain omega-3s in red meat and egg yolk.